YousefEZ/ApacheMiner/README.md

 The squash merge reversal algorithm works by fetching all `merged` pull requests that have a `merge_head_sha` that is different from the pull request's `head.sha`.
 Then when the driller is drilling, we intercept commits with the same `merge_head_sha` replace them with the pull requests's commits.

-## ⛏️ Commit Drilling

-Commit drilling using [pydriller](https://github.com/ishepard/pydriller) in a topological order such that we maintain the order of commits to the main branch.
-If squash merged reversal is activated, it is also intertwined with the drilling step
+To use squsah merge reversal add the ``--reverse_squash`` flag to the ``drill`` subcommand to view joint drilling data, or with the ``discriminate`` subcommand

 ## 🧪 Transaction Transformation

 Transforming the commits into a list of transactions where links between names are maintained in the event that they are renamed, and identified with the a unique id.
+This step can be view by the ``transform`` subcommand

 ## 🔎 Test/Source Identification